erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 5.7.1 Exercises
 ---------------

-1.Refer back to the lists of useful mutate and filtering functions.
+### 1. Refer back to the lists of useful mutate and filtering functions.
 Describe how each operation changes when you combine it with grouping.

 For filter(), the conditional statement in the filter() function will be applied separately to each subgroup, and all the observations corresponding to the subgroups that are TRUE will be returned.